krutikabapat/DNN-with-OpenCV/README.md

 4. VGGNet.
 5. ResNet.

-For DNN with Caffe model, we are having two files:-
+## For DNN with Caffe model, we are having two files:-

 1. .prototxt file, which has model architecture.
 2. .caffemodel which has the weights of layers.

+## To run the code:-
+<code> python face.py --image image.jpg --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel </code>